AgaToma/PopPersonality/README.md

 <h3>Actual behaviour</h3>
 During user testing the below was found:
 <ol>
-    <li>problem: on laptop screens - some items were overflowing containers - fix: added another media query specifically for laptop screens</li>
+    <li>problem: on laptop screens - some items were overflowing containers - fix: added more media queries specifically for laptop screens</li>
     <li>problem: on mobiles description text on results card was being clipped - fix: added wrap feature for description text on results card</li>
     <li>problem: on mobiles finish button pushed too high on the results card content - fix: adjusted container's height</li>
 </ol>